 Continuing Teacher & Leader Education (CTLE) or CE (Continuing Education) Credit

-If you attended a program that qualifies for CTLE Credit: Please fill out a transcript request and scan and email it to firstname.lastname@example.org to ensure you receive CTLE credit.
-If the NYLA office does not receive your transcript request you will not receive CTLE credit for the workshops you have attended.
-These CTLE credits will also appear in your NYLA Account under "Personal Details" and then under the "CE Transcript" section.
+If you attended a program that qualifies for CTLE Credit: Please fill out a transcript request and scan and email it to email@example.com to ensure you receive CTLE credit.
+If the NYLA office does not receive your transcript request you will not receive CTLE credit for the workshops you have attended for $10.
+These CTLE credits will also appear in your NYLA Account under "Personal Details" and then under the "CE Transcript" section..

 Submitting Proposals to Conduct Professional Development Workshops

 NYLA accepts proposals from subject-area experts who wish to conduct workshops at our Annual Conference or Professional Development Webinars throughout the year.
 More information is available on our workshop proposal page.

 State Education Requirements